Hans Brøchner Bruun: Career

 In 1826 Bruun took over the operation of the ferry service from Assens on Funen.
 His youngest brother, Søren Wedege Bruun, ran a trading house in the same town.
 Bruun continued the firm after his brother's early death in 1837.
 The company, N. M. & F. Plum, developed into one of the largest trading houses in the Danish provinces.

-Politics

 Bruun chaired Assens Town Council from 1839 to 1857.
-He was elected for Roskilde Provincial Assembly in 1835–48 as a representative of the smaller market towns in Odense County, although he was absent at the 1844 assembly, and was appointed for the 1848 Danish Constituent Assembly by the king.
+He was elected for Roskilde Provincial Assembly in 1835–48 as a representative of the smaller market towns in Odense County.
+In 1840, he was made a Knight of the Order of the Dannebrog.

+Although he was absent at the 1844 assembly, and was appointed for the 1848 Danish Constituent Assembly by the king.